ucbepic/docetl/docs/playground/index.md

 Navigate to [http://localhost:3000/playground](http://localhost:3000/playground) to access the playground.

+### Setting up the AI Assistant

+The UI offers an optional chat-based assistant that can help you iteratively develop your pipeline.
+It is currently very experimental.
+It can't write to your pipeline, but you can bounce ideas off of it and get it to help you iteratively develop your pipeline.

+To use the assistant, you need to set your OpenAI API key in the `.env.local` file.
+You can get an API key [here](https://platform.openai.com/api-keys).
+The API key should be in the following format: `sk-proj-...`.
+We only support the openai models for the assistant.

 ## Complex Tutorial

 See this [YouTube video](https://www.youtube.com/watch?v=IlgueVqtHGo) for a more in depth tutorial on how to use the playground.